 USA-grown, Organic, Raw, Unpasteurized

-Almonds - Pecans - Walnuts
+Almonds - Cashews - Walnuts

 Sprouted nuts (raw nuts soaked in water) are known to have higher nutrition than unsoaked nuts and are easier to digest.
 I soak them in water for 12-24 hours and slowly dehydrate them at 105 degrees to preserve the enzymes leaving them with living enzymes for optimum digestion.
 The result is a crispy, highly flavorful nut that is easy on the digestion and nutrient dense.